2012 Carterton hot air balloon crash: Investigation

 Toxicology analysis of the balloon pilot found evidence of tetrahydrocannabinol (THC), indicating cannabis use.
 The report was the second fatal aviation incident report released by the TAIC in two days in which crew members tested positive for cannabis, following on from the release of the final report into the 2010 New Zealand Fletcher FU24 crash, in which two of the skydiving instructors killed in the crash tested positive for cannabis.

 In February 2013, a report by the Civil Aviation Authority on the crash was released to The Dominion Post newspaper under the Official Information Act.
 The report found that the pilot's medical certificate had expired six weeks before the crash and he should not have been piloting a commercial aircraft.
 It also found that neither the rapid deflation system nor the parachute valve, which would have allowed for a rapid controlled descent, had been deployed despite there being sufficient time to do so, and passengers were not briefed in their emergency use.

 In April 2015, the findings of coroner Peter Ryan were revealed to the public.
 In the report, he described the accident as "entirely preventable" and caused by "a significant error of judgement" by the pilot.
 Although there was no proof the pilot had used cannabis before the flight, statements from people who knew him, as well as post-mortem forensic tests, revealed that he was a weekly cannabis user and the long-term effects of using the drug could have had an "effect on his perception and thinking".

-Ryan also commented on issues with regards to safety standards in the industry, commenting on the "lack of enforcement" for mandatory drug and alcohol tests.
+Ryan also commented on issues with regard to safety standards in the industry, commenting on the "lack of enforcement" for mandatory drug and alcohol tests.